willkyu/willkyu/README.md

 - This is @willkyu.
-- Interested in Pokemon, Nintendo games, etc.
+- Interested in Pokémon, Nintendo games, etc.
-- Currently working on knowledge graph and recommender system.
+- Currently working on knowledge graphs and recommender systems.
 - How to reach me:
     - Tencent QQ: 496373158
     - Personal E-mail: willkyu@qq.com